 Prof SM Balaji plans ptosis surgery for the patient

-The patient is a young man who was unable to close his left eye due to ptosis.
-This was leading to continuous drying of the eye with potential for damage to the cornea.
-He presented to Dr SM Balaji, Craniofacial Surgeon, Chennai, for correction of his problem.
-Dr Balaji decided to proceed with a medial tarsorrhaphy.
+A patient is a young man who was unable to close his left eye due to ptosis.
+This was leading to continuous drying of the eye with the potential for damage to the cornea.
+He presented to Dr. SM Balaji, Craniofacial Surgeon, Chennai, for correction of his problem.
+Dr. Balaji decided thttps://www.smbalaji.com/dr-sm-balaji/o proceed with a medial tarsorrhaphy.

 Successful surgical correction of the patient’s ptosis